Super Sales

 The Chichen Itza is a popular pilgrimage center as it is rich in history and architecture

 If you’re planning on staying a little longer, then there’s room on your Mexico trip itinerary to fit in a little bit of ancient culture.
-Set up a basecamp in Playa del Carmen for the last few days of your trip.
+Set up a base camp in Playa del Carmen for the last few days of your trip.
 No matter what your budget is, you can find accommodation ranging from cheap and easy to luxurious and pampering.
 And the food!
 Playa del Carmen has some of the best cuisines in the country.
 Whenever you’re not sure where to eat, look for the food stands with the longest line; you’re guaranteed a good meal.

 Take a look at our 10-day Mexico itineraries for more information.
+Check out our guide on 10 days in Mexico for more ideas.

 Located in Central Mexico, Guanjuato is a city rich in colonial architec

 With a little more breathing room on your Mexico travel itinerary, you can afford to spend some more time in Mexico City.
 Don’t forget to visit the Plaza de Constitution and check out the famous Metropolitan Cathedral; you can even climb up into the bell towers for a fantastic view of the city.
 You can spend a day checking out some sites just outside of Mexico City, like the enormous Pyramid of the Sun at Teotihuacan.
 If you run out of time to get out of the city for a day trip, you can pay a visit to Tenochtitlan.
-This was the ancient capital of the Aztec empire and the ruins are actually located in Mexico City itself.
+This was the ancient capital of the Aztec empire, and the ruins are actually located in Mexico City.

 Once you arrive on the Yucatan Peninsula for the sun-soaked beach part of your trip, make some room in your Mexico itineraries to stop off in the city of Valladolid.
 If you’re heading to Chichen Itza to channel your inner Indiana Jones in some ruins, Valladolid makes a great getaway to escape the midday sun.
-In addition to snacking on some tasty tamales for lunch, you can go for a swim in the famous Cenote Zaci sinkhole where the blue waters and dripping stalactites create an otherworldly atmosphere.
+In addition to snacking on some tasty tamales for lunch, you can go for a swim in the famous Cenote Zaci sinkhole, where the blue waters and dripping stalactites create an otherworldly atmosphere.

 Feeling inspired?
 Take a look at our 14-day Mexico itineraries!
+Read our guide on 2 weeks in Mexico.

 3 weeks in Mexico